 Best High-End (Over £100).

+The NAO still holds top spot in the higher end price bracket.
 Fully loaded, with a price tag to match - If price isn't a factor then this could be an option for you.
 It's a little heavier than other models but is well balanced and the clever strap helps it stay secure.
 Petzl's own reactive lighting ensures you have the best combination of battery life and optimal lighting.
 You can select individual beams and power levels (up to 750 lumen) depending on your preference, or just let the lamp do all the work.
 The battery is removable so you can carry a spare on longer routes or multi-day adventures and the latest battery packs double as a safety light.